 Teachers will tell me I have no business complaining because I can’t possibly understand.
-I’ve never stood in front of a classroom of students.
+After all, I’ve never stood in front of a classroom of students.

-In fact, here’s people smarter than me talking about what they wished they would’ve learned in school.
+In fact, here are people smarter than me talking about what they wished they would’ve learned in school.

 The point is it’s time to put a stop to the endless cycle of blame and do something to fix it.